oddluck/limnoria-plugins/ASCII/README.md

 ansi (url) convert an image to ansi art

 The img/ansi commands use the 99 color extended irc color set.
-Be sure your plugin supports 99 color output.
+Be sure your client supports 99 color output.
 Three presets: fast (default), slow, and insane.
 Fast uses the cie1976 color difference algorithm, slow uses the cie_cmc algorithm and insane uses the